ilgabrie/hpecp-dataiku/documentation.md

 # Overview

 In this image, the user can access Dataiku DSS.
+Image created by: T-Systems Int.
+Big Data Team.

 ## What is DataIKU DSS?